 Learning Motivation can either be a half-day or full-day session.

 Publicity information for event organisers and potential delegates

-A healthy way to consider issues around learner motivation is to begin from the standpoint that: all learners are naturally motivated.
+A healthy way to reflect on issues around learner motivation is to begin from the standpoint that: all learners are naturally motivated.
 Humans are ‘programmed’ to eat, sleep, communicate and learn; the fuel for this innate need to learn being ‘curiosity’.
-So if you find that learners are not motivated in the classroom, then the question is not: ‘Why are my learners not motivated?’, but ‘What is it about the programme of study and/or my teaching strategy that is demotivating my learners?’
+So if you find that learners are not motivated in the classroom, then the valuable question is not: ‘Why are my learners not motivated?’, but ‘What is it about the programme of study and/or my teaching strategy that is demotivating my learners?’

 In this Learning Motivation session, delegates will learn how to use the Data Springboard to find the root cause of poor levels of motivation, and then work through a number of, for some, revolutionary strategies for resolving the issues.
 How do you create intellectual temptation?
 How can the Formula for Happiness fundamentally change the way you plan your lessons?
-And how can you use a simple Learning Momentum graph to pin point the key issues with your pedagogy?
+And how can you use a simple Learning Momentum graph to pinpoint the key issues with your pedagogy?
 All will be revealed in this thought-provoking session.

 This session will enable staff to:

 - identify the very first signs of learner disengagement

 - consider a new approach to lesson planning and set out any implications for their teaching

 - evaluate the potential effectiveness of a lesson plan yet to be delivered